facebookresearch/voxpopuli/README.md

 ## Wav2letter C++ implementation

-A wav2letter implementation as well as a checkpoint pretrained on VoxPopuli 100k is also available on the [Wav2letter respository](https://github.com/flashlight/wav2letter/tree/master/recipes/joint_training_vox_populi).
+A wav2letter implementation as well as a checkpoint pretrained on VoxPopuli 100k is also available in the [Wav2letter respository](https://github.com/flashlight/wav2letter/tree/master/recipes/joint_training_vox_populi).

 The complete fine-tuned ASR baselines for this codebase should also come soon.